The following information is required prior to evaluation of admissibility:

 - Are not majoring in nursing, biology, chemistry, allied health, or biochemistry

 Through the Test Optional Admission Process, a student may submit additional materials at the request of the university, in lieu of their standardized test scores, for the purpose of admission.
-Applicants may indicate on their application to the university that they are interested in the Test Optional Admission Process.
-The Office of Undergraduate Admissions will then provide the applicant with the next steps.
-Applicants will be evaluated on the whole of the application, with special attention given to the high school transcripts as well as the additional test optional requirements.
+Applicants will be evaluated on the entirety of the application, with special attention given to their high school transcripts and the additional test optional requirements.
 Participation in the Test Optional Admission Process does not guarantee admission to the university.
+Contact the Office of Undergraduate Admissions for more information on this process.